nathanl/authority/README.md

 ## TODO

 - Test generators
+- Add separate generator to make an empty authorizer for each file in `app/models`
 - Make TL;DR examples link to examples further down in README
 - Test view helpers